zinccat/Awesome-Triton-Kernels/README.md

 # Awesome-Triton
-Collection of kernels written in Triton language.
+Collection of kernels written in Triton language (didn't seem to be a lot till now).
+Welcoming contribution!

 [Main Repo by OpenAI](https://github.com/openai/triton)